Efficient Asynchronous Byzantine Agreement without Private Setups: Warm-up: AVSS and Weaker Core Set from PKI

+{\bf High-level rationale}.
+The intuitions behind our $\AVSS$ construction is simple.
+Inspired by the hybrid approach of secret sharing \cite{krawczyk1994secret}, our sharing sub-protocol is split into two steps: (i) it first takes the advantage of PKI model to let the dealer multicast a polynomial commitment to an encryption key and then collect enough signatures (e.g., $n-f$) on the commitment, thus ensuing at least $f+1$ honest parties commit the same encryption key, and (ii) then the dealer multicasts the $n-f$ signatures solicited from the first step to convince the whole network to participate into a reliable broadcast to disseminate the ciphertext encrypting the actual secret.

+While in the reconstruction phase, probably only $f+1$ honest parties might output the polynomial commitment to the decryption/encryption key, though all honest parties have the ciphertext.
+This seemingly causes some parties fail to reconstruct the secret (because they cannot decrypt).
+Nevertheless, the $f+1$ honest parties holding the correct commitment can recover the decryption key and then multicast it to all parties.
+So all honest parties can count whether the same key is from $f+1$ distinct parties, and finally use it to decrypt the secret.

-{\bf An efficient $\AVSS$ without private setup}.
-The rationale behind our $\AVSS$ construction is simple.
-The sharing phase splits the hybrid approach of secret sharing \cite{krawczyk1994secret} into two steps: (i) it first takes the advantage of signatures and uses linear messages to make at least $f+1$ honest parties to agree on a polynomial commitment to an encryption key, and (ii) then the dealer multicasts a quorum proof for the completeness of the first step to convince the whole network to participate into a reliable broadcast for the ciphertext of the actual secret.
-While in the reconstruction phase, probably only $f+1$ honest parties might output the polynomial commitment to the encryption key, and we cannot make them to multicast the commitment because this incurs cubic communication; nevertheless, these $f+1$ honest parties can recover the encryption key, so we let them multicast the key to ensure all honest parties to finally obtain the same key and successfully decrypt the secret to output.
+{\bf Constructing $\AVSS$ without private setups}.
+The rationale behind our $\AVSS$ construction is straightforward.
+The sharing phase splits the hybrid approach of secret sharing \cite{krawczyk1994secret} into two steps: (i) it first takes the advantage of PKI model to let the dealer collect enough signatures (e.g., $n-f$) on a polynomial commitment \cite{pedersen1991non} to an encryption key, thus ensuing at least $f+1$ honest parties commit the same encryption key, and (ii) then the dealer multicasts the $n-f$ signatures solicited from the first step to convince the whole network to participate into a reliable broadcast to disseminate the ciphertext encrypting the actual secret.

-Here we elaborate our new $\AVSS$ protocol in details.
-Let us begin with the sharing protocol $\sssh$ (cf. formal description in Alg. \ref{alg:sh}) that proceeds in the following two main logic phases: \begin{enumerate}
+In particular, the sharing protocol $\sssh$ proceeds in the following steps: \begin{enumerate}